TheDarkKnight-1/ASL/README.md

 # ASL
-# Making Alexa respond to Sign Language using Tensorflow.js
+# Making Google Assistant respond to Sign Language using Tensorflow.js

 ## Running the code
 To use the code, first install the JavaScript dependencies by running